 Buyer protection/service fee

-The buyer protection fee is paid by the buyer to Vinted in exchange for services like customer support, insurance, and tracked shipping.
+The buyer pays the buyer protection fee to Vinted in exchange for services like customer support, insurance, and tracked shipping.

 It is important to note that this fee is a mandatory charge to protect the integrity of the Vinted payment process.